 Out of all the meats, my favourite would have to be the tom yum chicken.
 The meat absorbed the spicy and sour marinade well, and retained its juiciness and tenderness despite being grilled for a while.
 For something sweet and savoury, the succulent teriyaki chicken hit all the right spots.

-An order of scallops gives you six large pieces of the shellfish.
 The sound of scallops sizzling when seared gave me an ASMR.
 Their scallops didn’t shrink as much as I thought it would.
 My wooden chopsticks carefully picked up a luscious piece and popped it into my mouth.
 It was juicy and soft, and its texture gave a satisfying mouthfeel.
 Dip it into their house-made sauces for more flavour.

 Crab sticks are so yesterday; try out their snow crab sticks.
 We constantly flipped the delicate sticks on the pan to prevent it from turning chao tah.
 It tasted like an atas version of regular crab stick, with a subtle sweetness.
 Before I knew it, I finished the entire plate by myself.